homeall/dhcphelper/README.md

 :warning: Please make sure your host has port **67 on UDP** *open* on **iptables/firewall** of your OS and it is running on network host mode **ONLY**.

-:bangbang: You can run the following command to see that is working:
+:bangbang: You can run the following command from your host to verify the UDP port is open:

 ```
 $ nc -uzvw3 127.0.0.1 67
 Connection to 127.0.0.1 port 67 [udp/bootps] succeeded!
 ```

+The container itself uses the built-in `udp-check` binary for health checks.

 :hearts: On the status column of the docker, you will notice the `healthy` word.
 This is telling you that docker is running [healtcheck](https://scoutapm.com/blog/how-to-use-docker-healthcheck) itself in order to make sure it is working properly.
 Please test yourself using the following command: